 Aims of PSHE

 The aims of personal, social, health and economic education (including relationships, sex and health education) are to make sure that:

-- children and young people know how to be safe and healthy on and offline; how to manage their academic, personal and social lives in a positive way.
+- Children and young people know how to be safe and healthy on and offline and how to manage their academic, personal and social lives in a positive way.